Date: 26 May 2021

 It is important that the personal data we hold about you is accurate and current.
 If you have an account with us, please keep your details up-to-date.

-We are committed to ensuring that your personal data is secure and we have put in place suitable physical, electronic, contractual and managerial procedures, including our Information Security Management System and Secure Sockets Layer (SSL) encryption, to protect your personal data.
-Our employees who have access to and process your personal data are obliged to respect the confidentiality and security of your personal data.
+We are committed to ensuring that your personal information is secure and we have put in place suitable physical, electronic, contractual and managerial procedures, including our Information Security Management System and Secure Sockets Layer (SSL) encryption, to protect your personal information.
+Our employees who have access to and process your personal information are obliged to respect the confidentiality and security of your personal information.

 Third Party Links